huyson252/dataeng-insa/README.md

 ## Introduction
 ### Context
 Data engineering being an emerging domain in the job market, it is undeniable that data practitioners are highly sought after.
 In the jungle of job offers, there should be a strategy to stay competitive on the job market: to be qualified for as many job offers as possible with an ideal level of salary.
 It is thus an interesting idea for us to carry out *a data engineering project on the data engineering market* with an emphasis on required tech stack in this field.
-This project is part of our project for the module Foundation of data engineering at INSA Lyon, taught by prof. Riccardo Tommasini.
+This project is part of our project in the course *Foundation of data engineering* taught by Prof. Riccardo Tommasini at INSA Lyon .

 ### Objective
 This project aims to construct a data pipeline which extracts, transforms and loads data engineering job data into a more structured type to serve further analysis.
 For the demo of the analysis, there are two basic questions implemented: